Jeremiah Chapter 36

 We learned in an earlier lesson that “supplication” had to do with prayer of petition.
 If they would be open to repent at all, this would be the time.
 They must repent of their evil way of life.
 God’s great anger has come up and He has pronounced their doom.

 Jeremiah 36:8 “And Baruch the son of Neriah did according to all that Jeremiah the prophet commanded him, reading in the book the words of the LORD in the LORD’S house.”

 When a person is working as an assistant to someone, this is the proper thing to do.
 They must work as a team.
-The assistant cannot fight Jeremiah or they would be stopped then.
+The assistant cannot fight Jeremiah, or he would be stopped then.
 Baruch will be blessed of God for his part of this operation.
 Generally, God speaks through His mouthpiece here on the earth.
 Seldom does anyone hear the voice of the LORD directly.
-There are occasions like at Mount Sinai but that is unusual.
+There are occasions like at Mount Sinai, but that is unusual.
 He occasionally speaks to prophets as He did to Jeremiah, but generally speaking, He speaks through a minister or prophet to the people.

 Jeremiah 36:9 “And it came to pass in the fifth year of Jehoiakim the son of Josiah king of Judah, in the ninth month, [that] they proclaimed a fast before the LORD to all the people in Jerusalem, and to all the people that came from the cities of Judah unto Jerusalem.”